aroman/elementary-on-a-mac/README.md

 10. Start the installer and when it asks about partitioning, make sure you choose **Something Else...**.
 11. Find the partiton you created in step #7 and format that as Ext4 and set its mount point to `/`. **DO NOT** install GRUB — make you set GRUB to install the USB drive.
 Obviously it's read-only and this will fail, but that's what you want.
 This setup is completely GRUB free, using rEFInd & EFI-stub loading (the new hotness).
 12. Finish installing and restart.
-13. Pray
-14. Assuming all went well, you should see Ubuntu options in the rEFInd menu.
+13. Assuming all went well, you should see Ubuntu options in the rEFInd menu.
 Choose it.
-15. Pray
-16. You're now dual-booting Freya and OS X. Woot.
+14. You're now dual-booting Freya and OS X. Woot.
-17. (optional) Make your rEFInd nicer.
+15. (optional) Make your rEFInd nicer.
 You can install a theme, get rid of the duplicate entries, etc. If you want to know how to do that stuff let me know and I'll document it.
-You can get your stuff looking this sexy:
+Here's what my setup looks like:
 ![no-fde](img/finished-product.jpg)